tibs/fish-and-chips-and-kafka-talk/sketch.rst

 * Try to use a database as a messaging service (explain briefly why not - mainly it means you have to *implement* all of a queuing system, over something that is designed for different purposes / constraints)
-* Use traditional messaging solutions (explain briefly why not - back pressure handling, problems if queue crashes and resuming, guaranteed delivery, etc.)
+* Use traditional messaging solutions (explain briefly why not - multiple producers *and* multiple consumers, only sending some messages to some consumers (not duplicating when scaling), back pressure handling, problems if queue crashes and resuming, guaranteed delivery, etc.)

 So we're going to look at how Apache Kafka is the solution to our problems
 <fx: smile>